 - male sex organs

 - body hair

 - red blood cells

-Somewhat depressingly, male testosterone levels peak in the late teens.
-Happily, the initial decline is tiny: essentially imperceptible before the age of 30.
-Between the ages of 30 – 40 a man’s testosterone levels fall by about 1% every year.
-While high enough to be measured, the effects won’t really be noticeable during this decade.
-However, after the age of 40 many men start to experience a loss of sex drive due to decreased testosterone levels.
-Low testosterone can lead to:
+Male testosterone levels peak in the late teens but the initial decline is practically imperceptible before the age of 30.
+Between the ages of 30 – 40 a man’s testosterone levels fall by about 1% every year; while high enough to be measured, the effects are rarely noticeable.
+After the age of 40, however, a low sex drive in men can be noticeable as testosterone levels decrease even further.